 The European hare is the largest of the hares in the Northeast, weighing 7 to 10 pounds (3.1 to 4.5 kg) and reaching 25 to 27 inches (63 to 68 cm) in size.
 This nonnative hare is brownish gray year-round.

 Jackrabbits are considered non-game animals in most states and are not protected by state game laws.
 A few states protect jackrabbits through regulations.
 Most states in which snowshoe hares occur have some regulations protecting them.
 Consult local wildlife agencies to determine the legal status of the species before applying controls.

-The whitetail jackrabbit is found mainly in the north central and north- western United States and no further south than the extreme north central part of New Mexico and southern Kansas (Fig. 2a).
+The whitetail jackrabbit is found mainly in the north central and northwestern US and no farther south than the extreme north central part of New Mexico and southern Kansas.

-The blacktail jack- rabbit is found mainly in the south- western United States and the southern Great Plains, and no further north than central South Dakota and southern Washington (Fig. 2b).
+The blacktail jackrabbit is found mainly in the southwestern US and the southern Great Plains, and no farther north than central South Dakota and southern Washington.

-Snow- shoe hares occupy the northern regions of North America, including Canada, Alaska, the northern continental United States, and the higher elevations as far south as New Mexico (Fig. 2c).
+Snowshoe hares occupy the northern regions of North America, including Canada, Alaska, the northern continental US, and the higher elevations as far south as New Mexico.
 Antelope jackrabbits are found only in southern Arizona, New Mexico, and western Mexico.
 The European hare is found only in southern Quebec, New York, and other New England states.

 Voice and Sounds

 Rabbits generally are silent, but can emit a high pitched squeal when they are in distress.